This is a guest post by Michael Doherty from The Michael Files

 I’m not suggesting you shouldn’t change your job for something better, but I am suggesting that you might ask yourself: ‘What lessons can I learn from that ba****d?’
 ‘What is it about him/her that is a reflection of something in me I need to change?’

 Truth is:- even if you change jobs, partners, anything, hoping that your life will improve, and become that paradise you dream of, there is one big, BIG problem that you can’t change.

 You’ll still be there

 You can’t get away from you, and the only thing you can really change is you.
 And, until you do, the very same mirrors will appear in front of you.

 Until you do, you’ll find yourself in same dramas again and again, the only difference being that the cast will have changed, but not the roles they play, nor the ending.
 But, hey ho, no matter.
 You’ll get another opportunity.
 You can rely on that.

 BIO: Michael has had a wealth of experience in many areas – teaching, counselling, writing and business, to mention just a few.
 He has studied mathematics, physics, psychology, western and eastern philosophies, and continues to remain up-to-date in all his areas of interest.
 Because of his wide ranging skills, he is able offer penetrating insights into many areas, but especially those involving interpersonal relationships.
 He has written a beginners’ guide to the ‘I Ching’, due for publication this year, and has a new blog at: The Michael Files.

-For more GUEST POSTS by Michael Doherty click HERE
+For more guest posts by Michael Doherty please click HERE